rozensoftware/rozbie/README.md

 The presented soluction consists of two project:

 1. Rozbie malware written in Rust.
-It is a program that must to be run in the target system to give an intruder an access to the system's command line console.
+It is a program that must be run in the target system to give an intruder an access to the system's command line console.
-2. Rozbie Farm is a server in which you can execute commands to run on remote, infected with Rozbie computers.
+2. Rozbie Farm is a server in which you can execute commands to run on infected with Rozbie computers.

 ![Rozbie Farm](https://github.com/rozensoftware/rozbie/blob/master/RozbieFarm.jpg)